OpenSDP/college-going-toolkit-r/questions.md

 in a nice rendered table.
 Should I include an image version of this table or recreate it in R?

+- on p.
+38-39 the credit numbers I am getting do not square with the toolkit.
+The toolkit finds that there are 287,426 possible credits earned.
+After doing the filtering for students found in grade 9 and and dropping cases not found in the school year enrollment file, my dataset is much smaller.
+I cannot seem to reconcile this... can you take a look? `Student_Class_Enrollment_Merged.dta`

 %/ ------------